-Interest expense that is allocable to an "electing real property trade or business" (an "ERPTB") is not subject to the §163(j) interest deduction limitation.
-A taxpayer that is engaged in a qualifying real property trade or business may elect to treat that trade or business as an ERPTB.
-However, a taxpayer that makes an ERPTB election must use the less favorable alternative depreciation system (ADS) and cannot claim bonus depreciation with respect to property used in the electing trade or business.
-A taxpayer may make an ERPTB election with respect to a qualifying real property trade or business even if such business would be exempt from §163(j) under the small business exemption.
-The preamble to the Final Regulations notes that some businesses that may
+Interest expense that is allocable to an "electing real property trade or business" (an "ERPTB") is not subject to the Code § 163(j) interest deduction limitation.75 A taxpayer that is engaged in a qualifying real property trade or business may elect to treat that trade or business as an ERPTB.
+However, a taxpayer that makes an ERPTB election must use the less favorable alternative depreciation system (ADS) and cannot claim bonus depreciation with respect to property used in the electing trade or business even if such business would be exempt from Code § 163(j) under the small business exemption.77 The preamble to the Final Regulations notes that some businesses that may qualify for the small business exemption may nonetheless choose to elect to be an ERPTB in order to avoid needing to determine whether the business meets the annual gross income test to qualify for the small business exemption.
+It should be noted that, unlike an ERPTB, a business that meets the small business exemption is not required to use ADS and may claim bonus depreciation.
+Furthermore, an election to be an ERPTB is irrevocable.78 Consequently, eligible taxpayers should carefully consider whether to make an ERPTB election, especially if they may otherwise be exempt from Code § 163(j) under the small business exemption.79